-Drinking During War Time
+Drinking to Relax During War Time

 We can all understand how drinking became a more popular pastime during the Covid 2020 lockdown.
 New stories of massive alcohol sales growth were common and almost expected.
 We were all feeling the stress and anxiety of the virus in our lives.
 Working from home, family-time overload, entertainment breakdowns, cabin fever, and drinking with vigor were all part of the new real-life of 2020.
 And I’m the first to admit, that I leaned into the alcohol.
 I became a daily drinker, where just a year ago I would still have described myself as a non-drinker.
 Or at least a drinker on random occasions when I’m with friends.